 "When we choose to totally give ourselves through any negative feelings, or to be in service, we create a breakthrough.
 Whether we are feeling ashamed, embarrassed, hurt, jealous, afraid, in despair, empty, useless, futile or lost, where we give ourselves, we create our birth.
 Where we give, we move out of deadness and into flow; we move out of self-consciousness and self-torture and into grace."

 - Chuck Spezzano

-We can spend a lifetime catharting, examining and expressing our fears and hurts.
-But at some point a choice needs to be made to give to life beyond our hurt feelings.
-Loving from our particular "tone" of emotional pain heals our victimization and provides our purpose.
-When we are determined to love beyond our feelings of emotional neediness, we jettison ourselves into a passionate life that understands itself through loving.
+We can spend a lifetime examining our emotional pain.
+But at some point, a choice needs to be made to give beyond our hurt feelings.
+When we become determined to love beyond our wounds we jettison ourselves into a passionate life that understands itself through genuine loving.